Who would purchase the land? What are the terms?

 Who will be responsible?

-The Pilot Hill Project Committee is still exploring arrangements for an entity to manage the property.
-Options currently under consideration include Wyoming State Parks, Albany County or a collaboration with a yet-to-be-formed friends group.
+The Pilot Hill Project Committee is exploring arrangements for an entity to manage the property.
+Options currently under consideration include Wyoming State Parks, Albany County or a collaboration with a yet-to-be-formed non-profit organization.

 How much will it cost to maintain?